Last updated on October 25th, 2019 at 02:10 am

 I grew up skiing on the rolling hills of central Missouri on man-made snow, or as we called it, “snow-cone skiing,” due to the consistency of the icy pebbles that passed for snow but could have been put to better use by dousing with flavored syrups and eating.
 By the time I was old enough to finance my own ski rentals, it’s been a yearly pilgrimage out to a mountain range for me.
 At this point in my life, I have seen my fair share of ranges and resorts–both domestically and internationally.
 I try to never go to the same place twice.

-But after Big Sky, I already booked the same house rental for 2013, and here’s why:
+But after Big Sky, I already booked the same house rental, and here’s why:

 That house in the background was our true ski-in, ski-out rental.
 See #7 for more details.